It's about Time

 We only are able to tell time when an ordered state of a system leads to disorder.
 Disorder doesn’t naturally lead to order.
 That is, milk and coffee don’t unmix naturally, rocks don’t reform from dust naturally, the sun doesn’t collect light and become hotter naturally.

-In terms of Causality - cause tends to dissipate and diffuse into effects - from states of high concentration like the sun to states of uniform diffusion like the heat death of the universe.
+In terms of Causality - cause tends to dissipate and diffuse into effects - from states of high concentration like the sun to states of complete diffusion like the heat death of the universe.
 From a solid single rock into many miniscule particles of dust.

 References

-Slightly more technical explanations if you’re so inclined:
+Slightly more technical explanations: